Bike tours for first timers

 There’s no such thing as bad weather, only bad clothing choices.
 Dress for the weather you’re likely to encounter.
 If it’s likely to be cold, wear layers and remove clothing as the day progresses and temperatures climb.
 Be prepared for the chance of rain.
 Carry good rain gear to cover your shoes, legs, and torso.
 More packing tips.

-Many companies offer rental helmets, but we encourage clients to bring their own for reasons of hygiene and safety.
-When you bring your own helmet, you know it fits and hasn't been damaged.
+We encourage clients to bring their own for reasons of hygiene and safety (and many tour operators do not offer them).
+When you bring your own helmet, you know it fits and hasn’t been damaged.
 And no matter how safe the cycling seems, protect your noggin and wear a helmet!